andthearchitect/aws-lambda-java-runtime/README.md

 * Function code deployments as either Jars or Zip
 * Environment Variables

-Using class path scanning we can match the loading process of the offical AWS Java Runtime to load Handler code as either a Zip File or a Jar as documented by the official Lambda Docs: https://docs.aws.amazon.com/lambda/latest/dg/create-deployment-pkg-zip-java.html
+Using class path scanning we can match the loading process of the official AWS Java Runtime to load Handler code as either a Zip File or a Jar as documented by the official Lambda Docs: https://docs.aws.amazon.com/lambda/latest/dg/create-deployment-pkg-zip-java.html